dortania/OpenCore-Install-Guide/ktext.md

   * Used for OpenCore picker on **legacy systems running DuetPkg**, [not recommended and even harmful on UEFI(Ivy Bridge and newer)](https://applelife.ru/threads/opencore-obsuzhdenie-i-ustanovka.2944066/page-176#post-856653)
 * [HfsPlusLegacy.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlusLegacy.efi)
   * Legacy variant of HfsPlus, used for systems that lack RDRAND instruction support.
 This is generally seen on Sandy Bridge and older
+  * Don't mix this with HfsPlus.efi, choose one or the other depending on your hardware

 These files will go in your Drivers folder in your EFI